 A timely diagnosis of the cause of ascites is a challenge.
 Cytology and peritoneal biopsy are used in differential diagnosis.
-These methods have disadvantages such as being invasive, causing serious complications, high cost, and limited diagnostic effectiveness (6, 22).
-There are searches for simple tests that can contribute to overcoming these difficulties.
-In various studies on the differentiation of MA, it has been reported that markers such as vascular endothelial growth factor, telomerase activity, endostatin, insulin like growth factor-1 and cytokines have high diagnostic values (23-25).
+These methods have disadvantages such as being invasive, causing serious complications, high cost, and limited diagnostic effectiveness [6, 22].
+There is an ongoing search for simple tests that can contribute to overcoming these difficulties.
+In various studies on the differentiation of MA, it has been reported that markers such as vascular endothelial growth factor, telomerase activity, endostatin, insulin like growth factor-1, and cytokines have high diagnostic value [23-25].
 However, the fact that these markers are not available worldwide prevents their widespread clinical use.
-Therefore, there is a need for simple, cheap and rapid tests that can be used worldwide.
+Therefore, there is a need for simple, cheap, and rapid tests that can be used worldwide.

-The increase in total leukocytes and neutrophils reflects an inflammatory reaction (26).
+The increase in total leukocytes and neutrophils reflects an inflammatory reaction [26].
 The relationship between inflammation and cancer has been known for a long time.
-The role of neutrophils in this inflammation in solid tumors is very important (27-29).
-Depending on the cytokine pool in the cancer, neutrophils can be manipulated by the tumor to promote or inhibit tumor growth (28).
-High neutrophil count in the blood has been found to be associated with poor prognosis in cancer patients (30).
-In addition, it has been reported that in various tumor types, there is a more significant decrease in the number of lymphocytes in patients with advanced disease compared to those with localized disease (31).
-The association between the increase in circulating neutrophils and the increase in NLR, seen in combination with inflammation in solid tumors, has been shown to be associated with poor prognosis and low recurrence-free survival in various cancer types (14-17, 28, 32-33).
+The role of neutrophils in this inflammation in solid tumors is very important [27-29].
+Depending on the cytokine pool in the cancer, neutrophils can be manipulated by the tumor to promote or inhibit tumor growth [28].
+A high neutrophil count in the blood has been found to be associated with poor prognosis in cancer patients [30].
+In addition, it has been reported that in various tumor types, there is a more significant decrease in the number of lymphocytes in patients with advanced disease compared to those with localized disease [31].
+The association between the increase in circulating neutrophils and the increase in NLR, seen in combination with inflammation in solid tumors, has been shown to be associated with poor prognosis and low recurrence-free survival in various cancer types [14-17, 28, 32, 33].

 In this study, NLR was found to be a useful biomarker to distinguish MA from TBpA.
-In this study we found that serum: a) NLR levels are significantly higher in patients with MA than in patients with TBpA, b) that the optimal NLR cut-off value to distinguish MA from TBpA is >3, c) and that the optimal cut-off value is >3 in patients over the age of forty.
+In this study we found that serum: a) NLR levels were significantly higher in patients with MA than in patients with TBpA, b) that the optimal NLR cut-off value to distinguish MA from TBpA was > 3, c) and that the optimal cut-off value was > 3 in patients over the age of 40.

 In our study, the gender distributions of the TBpA group and the MA group were similar, but the mean age was significantly lower in the TBpA group.
-The frequency of clinical findings including fever, night sweats and abdominal pain was significantly higher in the TBpA group compared to the MA group.
-These demographic findings and clinical symptoms are very similar to the results of previous studies that included similar patient groups (7, 34).
-In addition, in our study, the mean CEA and CA19.9 levels were significantly higher in the MA group compared to the TBpA group, and these results are also consistent with the results of previous studies (7, 34).
+The frequency of clinical findings including fever, night sweats, and abdominal pain was significantly higher in the TBpA group compared to the MA group.
+These demographic findings and clinical symptoms are very similar to the results of previous studies that included similar patient groups [7, 34].
+In addition, in our study, the mean CEA and CA19.9 levels were significantly higher in the MA group compared to the TBpA group, and these results are also consistent with the results of previous studies [7, 34].
 In older individuals with ascites but without fever and night sweats, the presence of elevated serum CEA and CA19.9 and elevated NLR may further support the possibility of MA.